 Identify and Navigate Difficult Conflicts of Interest

 While 'avoiding conflicts' sounds easy enough, putting the rules into practice is often exceedingly complex.
 Given the consequences at stake, counsel must take a proactive approach to spotting red flags and proceeding with care.
 Get strategies for detecting conflicts before it's too late.
 Learn which cases are off-limits and how to mitigate risk when pursuing permissible representations.
-Register today!
+Order today!

 - Get best practices for checking conflicts among active and former clients.